shrep16/LFPA-Pass/README.md

 * Supports : Global and Local Variables (pointers); all control flow constructs (if-else, while/for)
 * Future Scope : Structures and Arrays
+* This is an out of tree pass
+* Supports C and C++ input test files

 Directions for running :
 1. Install llvm and cmake